juniormfreitas/prairie-wordpress-theme/README.md

 # prairie-wordpress-theme

-A simple and plain wordpress theme
+A simple and plain Wordpress theme